offconvex/offconvex.github.io/_posts/2020-07-06-GAN-min-max.md

 We would like the generator to minimize $h(\cdot,y)$.
 To minimize $h$, we would ideally like to update $x$ in the direction $-\nabla_x h$.
 However, $h$ may be discontinuous in $x$ (see our [previous post](https://www.offconvex.org/2020/06/24/equilibrium-min-max/) for why this can happen).
 Moreover, even at points where $h$ is differentiable, computing the gradient of $h$ can take a long time and requires a large amount of memory.

-Thus, realistically, we have only zeroth-order access to $h$.
+Thus, realistically, we have only  access to the value of $h$.
 A naive approach to minimizing $h$ would be to propose a random update to $x$, for instance an update sampled from a standard Gaussian, and then only accept this update if it causes the value of $h$ to decrease.
 Unfortunately, this does not lead to fast algorithms as even at points where $h$ is differentiable, in high dimensions, a random Gaussian step will be almost orthogonal to the steepest descent direction $-\nabla_x h(x,y)$, making the progress slow.

 Another idea is to have the generator propose at each iteration an update in the direction of the gradient $-\nabla_x f(x,y)$, and to then have the discriminator update $y$ using gradient ascent.
 To see why this may be a reasonable thing to do, notice that once the generator proposes an update $v$ to $x$, the discriminator will only make updates which increase the value of f or, $h(x+v,y) \geq f(x+v,y)$.
 And, since $y$ is a first-order stationary point for $f(x, \cdot)$ (because $y$ was computed using gradient ascent in the *previous* iteration), we also have that $h(x,y)=f(x,y)$.
 Hence,